vincemann/spring-rapid/README.md

 # Overview
 Spring Boot helper lib for authentication and acl.
 This is an extended fork of [**spring-lemon**](https://github.com/naturalprogrammer/spring-lemon).
+The auth features were reduced to the (almost always needed) core and acl was added on top of it.

 # Features
-* authentication (jwt)
+* auth (jwt)
 * acl
 * exception handling

 # Requirements
-jdk17
+* jdk:17
-spring-boot-starter-parent = 3.1.1.RELEASE
+* spring-boot: 3.1.1.RELEASE

  # Include
-* replace MODULE with the module you want to include (module-name = directory-name)
+* replace MODULE with the module you want to include (acl,auth,auth-ex)
  ### Maven
  ```code
 <repositories>